-Let’s say the foundation models are available such that no training is needed and and one wants to inference against them.
-This is no small challenge, and a number of techniques have been explored
+Let’s say the foundation models are available such that no further training is needed and and that one (just) wants to inference against them.
+Inferencing is not a small challenge, and a number of techniques have been explored.
+Here’s a link – https://lilianweng.github.io/posts/2023-01-10-inference-optimization/ which discusses

 - student-teacher knowledge distillation training, leading to DistilBert